WillFarris/PiPowerControl/README.md

 cd PiPowerControl
 make
 sudo make install
+sudo systemctl enable powercontrold.service sudo systemctl start powercontrold.service
 ```
 By default the program will be placed in `/usr/local/bin/powercontrold`.
-A future version of this program will automatically create a systemd service to automatically start as a daemon.
+A systemd service is created at `/lib/systemd/system/powercontrold.service`.